Quickstart: Set up the IoT Hub Device Provisioning Service with Azure CLI

 The example creates the provisioning service in the West US location.
 You can view a list of available locations by running the command

 az provider show --namespace Microsoft.Devices --query "resourceTypes[?resourceType=='ProvisioningServices'].locations | " --out table or by going to the Azure Status page and searching for "Device Provisioning Service".
 In commands, locations can be specified either in one word or multi-word format; for example: westus, West US, WEST US, etc. The value is not case sensitive.
 If you use multi-word format to specify location, enclose the value in quotes; for example,

 Get the connection string for the IoT hub

 You need your IoT hub's connection string to link it with the Device Provisioning Service.
 Use the az iot hub show-connection-string command to get the connection string and use its output to set a variable that you will use when you link the two resources.

-The following example sets the hubConnectionString variable to the value of the connection string for the primary key of the hub's iothubowner policy.
-You can specify a different policy with the
+The following example sets the hubConnectionString variable to the value of the connection string for the primary key of the hub's iothubowner policy (the

---policy-name parameter.
+--policy-name parameter can be used to specify a different policy).
+Trade out my-sample-hub for the unique IoT hub name you chose earlier.
 The command uses the Azure CLI query and output options to extract the connection string from the command output.

 hubConnectionString=$(az iot hub show-connection-string --name my-sample-hub --key primary --query connectionString -o tsv)